tamouse/OLD-art.tamouse.org/source/_posts/2015-04-15-dry-brush-stipling.markdown

     caption: 'Source Image'
     description: |-
-      Our teacher found this image and sent it out to us in the class in order to practice some dry brush stipling techniques as done by one of her teachers, Andy Evansen.
+      Our teacher found this image and sent it out to us in the class in order to practice some dry brush stippling techniques as done by one of her teachers, Andy Evansen.

   - fullsize: 20150415_134036-value-study-layer-1-midtones.jpg